4 min read

 We get it.

 But homies, every industry has competition.
 Every career has its struggles.
 Every path has encounters with rejection.
-The particulars as related to artists tend to get a lot of airtime, but it's incorrect to think this is an artist-only experience.
+It's incorrect to think this is an artist-only experience.
 Law is competitive.
 Teaching can be a struggle.
 Human existence invites rejection.
 Whatever path(s) we choose to embark on, we'll need to find ways to make peace with the less sparkly aspects.

 The experiment